Charlie Rose (politician)

-Charles Grandison Rose III (August 10, 1939 – September 3, 2012) was an American attorney and politician and who served as a member of the United States House of Representatives for North Carolina's 7th congressional district from 1973 to 1997.
+Charles Grandison Rose III (August 10, 1939 – September 3, 2012) was an American attorney and politician who served as a member of the United States House of Representatives for North Carolina's 7th congressional district from 1973 to 1997.

 Early life and education

 Rose was born in Fayetteville, North Carolina.
 He earned a Bachelor of Laws from Davidson College and a Juris Doctor from the University of North Carolina at Chapel Hill.
 As an undergraduate, he was a photographer for The News and Observer.

 Career

 For several years, Rose practiced as a lawyer, and in 1967, he became a prosecutor for Fayetteville district courts.
 In 1970, Rose unsuccessfully challenged incumbent Congressman Alton Lennon in the Democratic primary, claiming over 40% of the vote.
 In 1972, when Lennon stepped down, Rose beat back a primary bid by a Lennon-endorsed candidate, State Senator Hector McGeachy, claiming the nomination and ultimate victory.

 Rose represented a district stretching from Fayetteville to Wilmington on the coast.
 Rose was a liberal, populist Democrat, which seemingly made him an odd fit for his conservative coastal district.
 However, he remained popular because he was viewed as a champion of farmers, especially tobacco farmers.

 He was a member of the Intelligence and Agriculture Committees.
 He also served as chairman of the United States House Committee on House Administration from 1991 to 1994, a post which helped earn him the nickname "mayor of the Capitol".

 From his early photography days he had had an interest in cutting-edge technology and, according to friend and former chief of staff John Merritt (public servant), "pushed the House of Representatives to televise its activities on C-SPAN, helped bring computers and fiber optics to Congress and was 'behind just about every tech advancement Congress made while he was there'".
 He also had an electric car in the 1970s.

 In 1991, Rose chaired the House Committee investigation of the George H. W. Bush administration's role in selling military supplies to Iraq.

 After Democrats lost control of Congress in the 1994 Republican Revolution, Rose challenged incumbent House Democratic Leader Dick Gephardt for the post of minority leader, but lost 150–50.
 He retired from the House the next year and became a lobbyist, working alongside his third wife, Stacye, the daughter of fellow North Carolina Congressman Bill Hefner.
 Rose's former intern Mike McIntyre succeeded Rose in 1997, and held the seat until the 2014 election.